Working Depression Call Center: Surviving the Daily Grind

 Some of the common signs and symptoms of depression include feelings of sadness or hopelessness, a loss of interest in daily activities, irritability, changes in appetite or sleep patterns, difficulty concentrating, and physical symptoms such as headaches or digestive problems.

-TRENDING 🔥 The Importance of Exceptional Customer Care in Call Centers
+TRENDING 🔥 The Meaning and Significance of ACD in Call Centers

 3. How do I manage my depression while at work?